janineflohr/PhantomOrifice/README.md

 - RV_ManualShapeTracker: MATLAB code used to analyse video data to quantify the shape of the ring vortex throughout the tank, used in Chapter 3.2.1 of the dissertation.

 Animations
 - orifice 11-13: video animations of how the mechanism of each adjustable orifice works.
+Created by Alana Matthews with comments by Janine Flohr.